Legacy Trust Group

 §8The Unlimited Charitable (Gift & Estate) Deduction

-In addition to the transfer tax credit / exemption equivalent amount applications discussed above — relevant to making transfers to natural persons (non-charities) — taxpayers can also benefit from dollar-for-dollar deductions when making lifetime gifts and/or transfers at death to qualified charities.
+In addition to the transfer tax credit / exemption equivalent amount applications just discussed — which is relevant to making transfers to natural persons (non-charities) — taxpayers can also benefit from dollar-for-dollar deductions when making lifetime gifts and/or transfers at death to qualified charities.
 In both cases, the gift and estate tax deductions available for making transfers to qualified charities are unlimited.
 Whatever value a taxpayer transfers to a qualified charity during his lifetime and/or upon his death will be entirely deducted, dollar-for-dollar, from that taxpayer's taxable transferable estate.
+That means for every taxpayer/asset owner, there is an unlimited gift-tax charitable deduction and an unlimited estate-tax charitable deduction.

-Charitable Income-Tax Deduction: As an informative side note, under current law there is also a charitable income-tax deduction available for taxpayers during their lifetimes.
-The deduction value for income tax purposes for “immediate charitable gifts” is currently capped at 60% of the taxpayer's adjusted gross income (AGI).
-The definition of “immediate gift” here means that the donee/charity is able to receive and use the transferor's gift right away — rather than having to wait until a split-interest charitable transfer (such as those used with charitable remainder trusts) eventually endows the charity with present use of the asset.
+Charitable Income-Tax Deduction.
+As an informative side note, under current law there is also a charitable income-tax deduction available for taxpayers during their lifetimes.
+The deduction value for income tax purposes for immediate charitable gifts is currently capped, however, at sixty percent (60%) of the taxpayer's adjusted gross income (AGI).
+The definition of immediate gift here means the donee/charity is able to receive and use the transferor's gift right away, rather than having to wait until a type of split-interest charitable transfer — such as that which applies with charitable remainder trusts — eventually endows the charity with the present use of the asset.

-With deferred gift arrangements, the present value of the future-interest gift deemed to be eventually received by the charity is the same value the taxpayer may use to calculate his income tax deduction.
-The income tax deduction cap with deferred gifts is currently set at 30% of AGI — or 20% of AGI for transfers to a private foundation or other certain IRC §501 types of charities.
-However, even though a deferred, split-interest gifting arrangement in conjunction with a 501(c)(3) entity is limited as to the value that can be deducted for federal income tax purposes, that is not the case as to the estate tax deduction — any remainder interest of any value can be distributed to a qualified charity without any limitation.
+With such deferred gift arrangements, the present value of the future-interest gift deemed to be eventually received by the charity is the same value the taxpayer may use to calculate his income tax deduction.
+Notwithstanding, the income tax deduction cap with deferred gifts is currently set at thirty percent (30%) of AGI, or twenty percent (20%) of AGI for transfers to a private foundation or other certain IRC §501 types of charities.
+However, even though a deferred, split-interest gifting arrangement in conjunction with a 501(c)(3) entity is limited as to the value that can be deducted for federal income tax purposes (up to 60% under current law), that is not the case as to the estate tax deduction, since any remainderman interest of any value can be distributed to a qualified charity without limitation.

-Note on split-interest valuations: The methods of determining the values of split-interest gifts, such as is commonly associated with charitable remainder trusts, normally involve not only the value of the transfer but also (i) the application of the Federal Mid-Term Rate, (ii) split-interest ratios between donor and charity, (iii) type of charitable remainder trust format, and (iv) either the exact time or the actuarially-estimated time the charity would eventually receive the charitable transfer.
+The methods of determining the values of split-interest gifts, such as those commonly associated with charitable remainder trusts, normally involve not only the value of the transfer but also (i) the application of the Federal Mid-Term Rate, (ii) split-interest ratios between donor and charity, (iii) the type of charitable remainder trust format, and (iv) either the exact time or the actuarially-estimated time the charity would eventually receive the charitable transfer.

 §9The Unlimited Marital (Gift & Estate) Deduction

-For estate planning purposes, the UMD can be utilized within a few strategic applications dependent upon the circumstances surrounding the family estate.
+For estate planning purposes, the UMD can be utilized within a few strategic applications depending upon the circumstances surrounding the family estate.
 In addition to outright transfers from a decedent/spouse's estate, the UMD can be employed without the transferor spouse losing outright control of his estate upon his death.
 The control factor can be accomplished through the use of either a sole grantor trust or co-grantor marital trust.
+We are talking in particular here about the use of a revocable living trust (RLT).
 RLTs are crucial for achieving proper estate tax planning between spouses and their ultimate family estate, especially among wealthy families.

 §10Applying Transfer Tax Planning for a Married Couple

-When constructing marital co-grantor trusts, other than the obvious of identifying beneficiaries and what/when they are to receive benefits, there are two important factors to consider.
-One is how the application of transfer tax planning is to be integrated into the trust draft, and the other is structuring the trust in light of a body of law referred to as “powers of appointment.”
-There are essentially two primary powers of appointment to consider when planning for the reduction or elimination of estate taxes: the IRC §2041 general power of appointment and the IRC §2038 limited power of appointment.
+When constructing marital co-grantor trusts — beyond identifying beneficiaries and what/when they are to receive benefits from the trust — there are two important factors to consider.
+One is how the application of transfer tax planning is to be integrated into the trust draft, and the other is structuring the trust in light of a body of law referred to as powers of appointment.
+Without going into great detail, there are essentially two primary powers of appointment to consider when planning for the reduction or elimination of estate taxes: the (IRC §2041) general power of appointment, and the (IRC §2038) limited power of appointment.

-Under the previous transfer tax rules, those terms could have great significance, because if the surviving spouse was deemed the owner of the Trust “B” estate then that would become a part of her total taxable estate, included with Trust “A” assets, at her decease.
-That total value, then, of Trust “A” over which the surviving spouse/trustee has a general power of appointment could exceed the exemption equivalent amount allowable per each transferor, and thus cause an otherwise avoidable transfer tax obligation.
+Under the previous transfer tax rules, those terms could have great significance because if the surviving spouse was deemed (for transfer tax law purposes) to be the owner of the Trust "B" estate, then that would become a part of her total taxable estate, included with Trust "A" assets, at her decease.
+That total value of Trust "A" — over which the surviving spouse/trustee has a general power of appointment — could therefore exceed the exemption equivalent amount allowable per each transferor, and thus cause an otherwise avoidable transfer tax obligation.

 §11The Practical End-Result Applications

 Questions abound when the time has come to settle a trust estate and how to get the trust assets transferred or administered properly on behalf of the beneficiaries.
 But what about the responsibilities imposed upon a surviving spouse/trustee of a co-grantor marital living trust at the passing of the first spouse to die?
-The following two case studies — the Whiteacre and Blackacre families — help illustrate how the planning principles above translate into real-world trust administration.
+The following two case studies will help answer those questions.

 §12Case Study — The Whiteacre Family Marital Trust

-Trust “B” Funding.
+Trust "B" funding.
 Marital A/B (co-grantor) Trust formats are commonly used with married couples' estate plans.
-Upon the first spouse's decease, Trust “A” becomes the surviving grantor's trust, and the Credit Shelter Trust “B” is to be funded with the trust estate of the decedent grantor.
+Upon the first spouse's decease, Trust "A" becomes the surviving grantor's trust, and the Credit Shelter Trust "B" is to be funded with the trust estate of the decedent grantor.
 However, the Whiteacres' family estate value, including their IRAs, totaled just $2 million — well below the current federal transfer tax threshold.
-That means basic estate tax planning (funding the Credit Shelter Trust “B” at Mr. Whiteacre's decease) was not necessary, at least not for transfer tax purposes.
-Funding Trust “B” may well be considered otherwise for asset protection purposes; since it was not funded, all of Mr. Whiteacre's asset base comes under the full control of the surviving-grantor spouse by default, and could therefore be subjected to any of her potential creditors in the future.
+That means basic estate tax planning (funding the Credit Shelter Trust "B" at Mr. Whiteacre's decease) was not necessary, at least not for transfer tax purposes.
+Funding Trust "B" may well be considered otherwise for asset protection purposes.
+Since Trust "B" was not funded, all of Mr. Whiteacre's asset base comes under the full control of his surviving-grantor spouse (Mrs. Whiteacre) by default; it could therefore be subjected to any of her potential creditors in the future.

-What Mrs. Whiteacre needs to do now.
+What does Mrs. Whiteacre need to do now?
 If she wants to sell or transfer the resident property, she will need to first acquire and then file Mr. Whiteacre's Death Certificate at the County Recorder office along with the new deed.
-She will need to notify existing account vendors that she is the surviving joint owner of the accounts originally owned jointly with her husband, and contact Mr. Whiteacre's IRA holder about his decease, indicating either that she is the inherited IRA beneficiary or requesting a direct spousal roll-over.
-Otherwise, nothing else should need attention except possibly filing some type of “notification of tax exempt” form in their state of domicile (which varies from state to state).
+She will need to notify existing account vendors that she is the surviving joint owner of the accounts originally owned jointly with her husband.
+That would also include contacting Mr. Whiteacre's IRA holder about his decease and that she is the inherited IRA beneficiary, or requesting a direct spousal roll-over to her IRA.
+Otherwise, unless something unforeseen applies, nothing else should need attention except possibly having to file some type of notification-of-tax-exempt form in their state of domicile (that varies from state to state).

 §13Case Study — The Blackacre Family (Blended) Marital Trust

 A blended family scenario.
-Mr. and Mrs. Blackacre established a co-grantor eStatePlan and similarly utilized the MLCP Funding Kit where their assets were assigned-by-ledger to their trust.
-Essentially the same financial and asset-ownership terms apply with them as with the Whiteacres — but with one important difference.
+Mr. & Mrs. Blackacre established a co-grantor eStatePlan and similarly utilized the MLCP Funding Kit where their assets were assigned-by-ledger to their trust.
+Essentially the same financial and asset-ownership terms apply as with the Whiteacre Family — but with one important difference.
 The Blackacres are a blended family in that each spouse has children from a previous marriage.
 That reality may have significant influence with respect to the trustee using all the proper methods of trust administration upon the decease of the first spouse to die.

 Mrs. Blackacre died.
 What happens now?
-JTWROS-held properties are normally vested to the surviving tenant.
-That can present a very real problem in this blended-family (step-children) situation, because if the surviving spouse/grantor has full control (Mr. Blackacre in this case), he could effectively disinherit his step-children since he has total access to the MLCP Client Console.
-That is the reason for the recommended use of sole-grantor eStatePlans for each spouse with children/beneficiaries from previous marriages.
+As mentioned earlier, JTWROS-held properties are normally vested to the surviving tenant.
+That can present a very real problem in this blended family situation, because if the surviving spouse/grantor has full control (Mr. Blackacre in this case), he could effectively disinherit his step-children since he has total access to the MLCP Client Console.
+This is the reason for the recommended use of sole-grantor eStatePlans for each spouse with children/beneficiaries from a previous marriage.

 There are solutions when applied.
-The eStatePlan co-grantor trust contains a provision that effectively “transmutes” JTWROS property to tenants-in-common (or community) property based on the clients' state of domicile (there are currently nine community property states).
-That provision (Article 1 / §1.1) reads: “All such assigned-to-trustee property co-owned by the Settlors — together with the titles, rents, issues and profits therefrom — shall be deemed as tenants-in-common (community) property of the Settlors being contemporaneously assigned with the mutual relinquishment of any joint-tenants-with-right-of-survivorship provision(s) that may apply to such property, subject however to the terms of this Agreement and applicable state law.”
+The eStatePlan co-grantor trust contains a provision that effectively transmutes JTWROS property to tenants-in-common (or community) property based on the clients' state of domicile (there are currently nine community property states).
+That provision is located in Article 1 / §1.1 and reads as follows: "All such assigned-to-trustee property co-owned by the Settlors — together with the titles, rents, issues and profits therefrom — shall be deemed as tenants-in-common (community) property of the Settlors being contemporaneously assigned with the mutual relinquishment of any joint-tenants-with-right-of-survivorship provision(s) that may apply to such property, subject however to the terms of this Agreement and applicable state law."

-Transmutation upon asset assignment.
-So when co-grantor clients implement the eStatePlan, they are agreeing to essentially allow the contemporaneous transmutation of their JTWROS property into tenants-in-common (TC) property — or community property — when they assign their JTWROS property to their co-grantor eStatePlan trust.
+Transmutation upon assets assignment.
+When co-grantor clients implement the eStatePlan, they are agreeing to essentially allow the contemporaneous transmutation of their JTWROS property into tenants-in-common (TC) property (or community property) by way of the above clause when they assign their JTWROS property to their co-grantor eStatePlan trust.

-Irrevocable Trust “B” must be funded.
-Since the undivided interest of TC property does not automatically vest to the surviving tenant by operation of law (as with JTWROS) but rather is controlled by the dispositive terms of the decedent-tenant's trust (or will/probate), that will allow and require the trustee to transfer the decedent-grantor's undivided interest to Trust “B.” Article Four of the co-grantor trust mandates the funding of Trust “B” — and QTIP Trust “C” if necessary — with the decedent spouse's sole and separate property (if any) and his or her undivided interest in the TC property(s) assigned to the trust.
+Irrevocable Trust "B" must be funded.
+Since the undivided interest of TC property does NOT automatically vest to the surviving tenant by operation of law (as with JTWROS) but rather is controlled by the dispositive terms of the decedent-tenant's trust (or will/probate), that will allow/require the trustee to transfer the decedent-grantor's undivided interest to Trust "B".
+Article Four of the co-grantor mandates the funding of Trust "B" (and QTIP Trust "C" if necessary) with the decedent spouse's sole & separate property (if any) and his/her undivided interest in the TC property(s) assigned to the trust.

-Trust “B” assets are vested to the beneficiaries.
-That's important, because by the terms of the trust the surviving grantor — serving as trustee and having full access to the Client Console — does not legally own, or legally have general power of appointment to, the assets of Trust “B.” Any dispositive changes made in the trust by the surviving grantor do not legally apply to the assets of Trust “B.” In fact, the terms of the trust allow only that income and maintenance/support distributions be made to the surviving spouse/grantor from Trust “B.” The assets of the Credit Shelter Trust “B” have actually become vested to the beneficiaries of the trust — or to specific beneficiaries if so drafted.
+Trust "B" assets are vested to the beneficiaries.
+That's important because, by the terms of the trust, the surviving grantor — serving as trustee and having full access to the Client Console — does not legally own (or legally have general power of appointment to) the assets of Trust "B".
+Therefore, any dispositive changes made in the trust by the surviving grantor do NOT legally apply to the assets of Trust "B".
+In fact, the terms of the trust allow only that income and maintenance/support distributions be made to the surviving spouse/grantor from Trust "B".
+The assets of the Credit Shelter Trust "B" have actually become vested to the beneficiaries of the trust, or to specific beneficiaries of the trust if so drafted.

-Applying the terms of Trust “B.” Even though the co-grantor eStatePlan trust can affect a positive outcome with blended family scenarios and can avoid potentially adverse consequences, the inherent problems lie with the administration of the trust as in “substance over form,” since the surviving grantor/spouse normally serves as the sole trustee after the first grantor's decease.
-However, if a corporate trustee was required to serve — by the terms of the trust — as a co-trustee with the surviving grantor/spouse immediately upon the decease of the first grantor to die, the inherent problems could be addressed and the trust estate of the first grantor to die would be retained and ultimately distributed as initially intended.
+Applying the terms of Trust "B".
+Even though the co-grantor eStatePlan trust can be used to affect a positive outcome with blended family scenarios — and can actually avoid potentially adverse consequences — the inherent problems lie with the administration of the trust as in "substance over form," since the surviving grantor/spouse normally serves as the sole trustee after the first grantor's decease.
+However, if a corporate trustee was required to serve, by the terms of the trust, as a co-trustee with the surviving grantor/spouse immediately upon the decease of the first grantor to die, the inherent problems could be addressed and the trust estate of the first grantor to die would be retained and ultimately distributed as initially intended.

 Non-apportionment clause.
-The eStatePlan Specific Trust Directives App allows for the “non-apportionment” of assets to Trust “B.” This is an appropriate/recommended app to use with co-grantor trusts established under a blended-family condition, but where the grantors are not requiring the (otherwise mandated) funding of Trust “B” upon the first grantor's decease.
-It reads: “Notwithstanding the express apportionment clause in Article Four with respect to the funding of Trust ‘B' — with the Trust Estate of the first spouse to die — as prescribed in Sections 4.2, 4.2(a), 4.2(b), 4.2(c) and 4.2(d), it is hereby decreed with the application of this Specific Directive — as it pertains to Section 4.3 — that Trustee shall not be required to fund Trust ‘B' with the Trust Estate of the first spouse to die upon such spouse's decease, and that the entire Trust Estate shall be deemed as constituting a general power of appointment trust under the full control of the surviving settlor/spouse.”
+In light of our review of the trust administration terms of a co-grantor trust upon the decease of the first grantor to die — and the fact that the co-grantor trust actually does require the funding of Trust "B" regardless of the value of the trust estate — there is an eStatePlan Specific Trust Directives App that allows for the non-apportionment of assets to Trust "B".
+This is an appropriate/recommended app to use with co-grantor trusts established under a blended family condition, but where the grantors are NOT requiring the otherwise mandated funding of Trust "B" upon the first grantor decease.
+It reads: "Notwithstanding the express apportionment clause in Article Four with respect to the funding of Trust 'B' — with the Trust Estate of the first spouse to die — as prescribed in Sections 4.2, 4.2(a), 4.2(b), 4.2(c) & 4.2(d), it is hereby decreed with the application of this Specific Directive — as it pertains to Section 4.3 — that Trustee shall not be required to fund Trust 'B' with the Trust Estate of the first spouse to die upon such spouse's decease, and that the entire Trust Estate shall be deemed as constituting a general power of appointment trust under the full control of the surviving settlor/spouse."

 In closing.
-It should be clear that using a co-grantor trust for blended-family conditions has limitations.
+Using a co-grantor trust for blended-family conditions has limitations.
 If both grantor/spouses trust each other — regardless of who is the first spouse to die — to carry out their respective planning goals and objectives, then very well.
-In such cases, it would be wise to document and record their mutual understanding through the use of the eStatePlan NotePad Center.
-When there is a controversy over estate planning matters, it seems very often that nobody really wins, and the adverse effects of an unfortunate legal contestation can linger — sometimes for a lifetime.
-Careful and deliberate estate planning with proper assistance will go a long way to prevent unwanted outcomes and even prepare for the unforeseen.
+However, in such case it would be wise to document and record their mutual understanding through the use of the eStatePlan NotePad Center.
+When there is a controversy over estate planning matters, it seems very often that nobody really wins, and the adverse effects of an unfortunate legal contestation can linger, sometimes for a lifetime.
+In any case, careful and deliberate estate planning with proper assistance will go a long way to prevent unwanted outcomes and even prepare for the unforeseen.

-In addition to federal estate tax, there are currently twelve states that impose a state estate tax and six states that impose an inheritance tax.
+In addition to federal estate tax, there are currently twelve (12) states that impose a state estate tax, and six (6) states that have an inheritance tax.
 Maryland requires both estate and inheritance taxes.
 Currently, thirty-three states require neither estate nor inheritance tax of their citizens.

-Estate Tax (only) States — Connecticut, Hawaii, Illinois, Maine, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington (plus Washington, D.C.).
+Estate Tax (only) States — Connecticut, Hawaii, Illinois, Maine, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington (and Washington, D.C.).
 Estate taxes are imposed on the (trust) estate of the transferor.

 Inheritance Tax (only) States — Iowa, Kentucky, Nebraska, New Jersey, and Pennsylvania.
 Inheritance taxes are imposed on the transferee/beneficiary of an estate.
 Note: Spouses and certain other heirs (e.g., the transferor's children) are generally excluded from inheritance taxes.